Effective Communication & Interpersonal Skills

 - Phase 2 Benchmark: Speaks in a poised, clear, efficient manner, attending to the understanding of the recipient with closed-loop communication.
 Is able to bridge some communication barriers.

 - Phase 3 Benchmark: Speaks in a poised, clear, efficient manner without relying on notes.
 Shows situational awareness by attending to timing as well as the understanding of the recipient with closed-loop communication.
-Is able to bridge some communication barriers.
+Is able to bridge some communication barriers

 - Aspirational Behavior: Speaks in a poised, clear, efficient manner without relying on notes.
 Shows situational awareness by attending to timing as well as the understanding of the recipient with closed-loop communication.
 Is able to bridge communication barriers, even in challenging situations.

-- Does Not Meet: Unable to demonstrate effective skills in difficult conversations.
+- Does Not Meet: Unable to demonstrate effective skills in challenging conversations.
+Does not elicit or incorporate the viewpoints of others.